 Despite several attempts to repeat their initial success nothing came and the band split in 1966.
 In 1967 Gary Brooker formed Procol Harum with Keith Reid (poet), Matthew Fisher (Hammond Organ), Ray Royer (guitarist) and David Knights (bass).
 The group was called after a Burmese cat.
 A whiter shade of pale was recorded at Olympic Studios, with session drummer Bill Eyden.
 The single was produced by Denny Cordell, and sound engineer Keith Grant.
 The single reached #1 on the British charts and #5 in the US in 1967.

-Gary Brooker's melancholy vocal style mixed evocatively with his eclectic piano and Matthew Fisher's elegant, church-like organ was complemented perfectly by C J Wilson's drumming and Robin Trower's searing guitar.
+Gary Brooker's melancholy vocal style mixed evocatively with his eclectic piano and Matthew Fisher's elegant, church-like organ was complemented perfectly by the drumming (C J Wilson) and Robin Trower's searing guitar.
 Keith Reid’s mystical lyrics have charmed and amused for decades.
 A Whiter Shade of Pale is considered to be the most unique sound of the 60s.
 Unfortunately for the band thus success would prevent the group from progressing beyond the genre.
 Procol Harum went on the road soon after chart success and opened for Jimi Hendrix on his UK Tour.
 By the time their second single "Homburg", was released the line-up had changed to include former Paramounts B.J.
 Wilson on drums and Robin Trower on guitar.

 Despite releasing some competent works the band were unable to repeat their initial success but did produce the classic album A Salty Dog (1969) which sold well and is still regarded as one of their finest works.